Archives

 private) around the world, with the buildings housing them often

-sharing the name of 'archives'.
+sharing the name of 'archives', there are also online archives.

 According to the Universal